PavolGrofcik/Agel/README.md

 *********************************************
 ## b) Docker Compose
 ********************************************
+Firstly, make sure you have installed **Docker**

 If you would like to run all services in docker containers, run following commands:
-Make sure you are in /Agel directory.
+Also, make sure you are in /Agel directory.
 ``docker build -t airflow_base:1.2 .``
 ``docker compose build --parallel``
 ``docker compose run``

-Now, the services are continuously starting, and you can type to your web browser a URL for Airflow webserver, which by default is in compose.yml file configured from port **8080** to **8000**.
+Now, the services should be continuously starting, and you can type to your web browser an URL for the Airflow webserver, which by default is in compose.yml file configured from port **8080** to **8000**.

-So the URL for web server is located as ``localhost:8000`` The username and password are the same as above.
-Run ETL DAG pipeline.
+To list running services (containers), use command:
+``docker ps ``

+So to access Airflow webserver type following address ``localhost:8000`` to your web browser.
+The username and password for login are `postgres` and `postgres` (for test use case only!)
+Now you should see DAG pipeline called **AgelETL** and you can launch it manually.

 In order to stop the containers, run following command:
 ``docker compose down``